nashthecoder/survivor_ai_extension/README.md

 ## Usage

-After loading, right-click on any page to see a "Survivor AI Action" entry in the context menu.
-The popup can be opened by clicking the extension icon.
+After loading the extension, navigate to Instagram.
+Right-click on a post and choose **"Flag via Survivor AI"** from the context menu.
+The extension will extract basic details from the selected post (media URL, username, timestamp and link) and log them in the console.
+The popup can still be opened by clicking the extension icon.

-This skeleton does not include any actual functionality yet; use it as a starting point for development.